pitamash/ufanisi/README.md

 ## THE CODE

 - Examples here use php / cURL, you can use your preferred programming language as long as you use the correct endpoint and api key for your request .
-- if you're using php and cURL below is cURL function to handle all requests
+- if you're using php and cURL, below is cURL function to handle all requests

 ```php
   - call this function to process any request to our endpoint